abhinendrayadav/ProVA/data/responses.md

 ## email policy
 * common_property/email_policy
   - Email is to be used for Company business only.
 Company’s confidential information must not be shared outside of the Company, without proper authorization, at any time.
 You are also not to conduct personal business using the Company computer or email.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## remote email policy
 * common_property/remote_email_policy